usesalt/wikigen/docs/SALT-DOCS.md

 ### Concrete Usage Examples

-Engineers integrate with the MCP Server by configuring their AI assistant to use `salt-docs-cli`.
+Engineers integrate with the MCP Server by configuring their AI assistant to use `salt-docs`.

 #### 1. Setting up MCP with AI Assistants (e.g., Cursor)

-As detailed in the `README.md`, setting up `salt-docs-cli` as an MCP server is straightforward.
+As detailed in the `README.md`, setting up `salt-docs` as an MCP server is straightforward.

 First, ensure `salt-docs` is installed and `salt-docs init` has been run, and you've generated some documentation (e.g., `salt-docs --dir /path/to/my/project`).